Vikramjit Singh Rooprai: As educationist

 In January 2017, Vikramjit launched Heritageshaala, an education company setting up Heritage Labs in Schools and Colleges across India.
 Vikramjit is currently a visiting faculty member at the National Institute of Fashion Technology.
 He also trains teachers throughout India on Experiential Narrative Pedagogy.
 His company developed card and board games to teach school students.
 In 2021, Vikramjit received the Innovative Educator of the Year award by ScooNews.

 As author

 Vikramjit released his first book Delhi Heritage: Top 10 Baolis in August 2019, published by Niyogi Books.
 He claims it to be the first book dedicated to the stepwells of Delhi.
-He spent 5 years researching the for the book and was able to obtain archival material from National Archives, Central Archaeological Library, ASI Photo Archives and IGNCA.
-He provided a list of all 32 stepwells in Delhi, recorded since late 1800s.
+He spent 5 years researching for the book and was able to obtain archival material from National Archives, Central Archaeological Library, ASI Photo Archives and IGNCA.
+He provided a list of all 32 stepwells in Delhi, recorded since the late 1800s.
 Out of these, top 10 were discussed in detail, along with 2 special mentions.
 Baolis covered in his book are: